 What Is the AWDC?

 The Antwerp World Diamond Centre is a public-private partnership between the Belgian diamond industry and the Belgian federal government.
 Established to safeguard and promote Antwerp's dominant position in the global diamond market, the AWDC acts as the official representative body for the entire Belgian diamond sector.
+The organisation is currently led by CEO Karen Rentmeesters, who took the role in 2024 following the departure of longtime CEO Ari Epstein.

 The organisation's headquarters are located in the heart of the Antwerp diamond district, just steps from Antwerp Central Station.
 It represents more than 1,600 diamond companies that collectively handle approximately 86% of the world's rough diamonds and over 50% of all polished diamonds traded globally.